dgreif/ring/homebridge/README.md

 ```

 ### Optional Parameters
+Only include an optional parameter if you actually need it.
+Default behavior
+without any of the optional parameters should be sufficient for most users.

 `locationIds`: Use this option if you only want a subset of your locations to appear in HomeKit.
 If this option is not included,
 all of your locations will be added to HomeKit (which is what most users will want to do).